apritzel/pine64/Booting.md

 As with most Allwinner SoCs, out of reset the first ARM core starts executing code from the SoC internal mask ROM, mapped at address 0.
-This code checks for the FEL condition and most probably engages the appropriate protocol over USB (TODO: untested, usable on the Pine64?).
+This code checks for the FEL condition, which is a missing SD card on the Pine64.
+In this case it waits for requests via the USB-OTG port (the upper USB socket).
 If the FEL condition is not met, the ROM code will load 32KB from sector 16 of the SD card into a location in SRAM (TODO: where?) and will execute that code.